Jasz people: History

 Initially, their main occupation was animal husbandry.
-Over the next two centuries they were assimilated into the Hungarian population; yet although their language disappeared, they preserved a distinct Jasz identity.
-The Hungarian rulers granted the Jasz people special privileges.
-Thus, the Jasz were able to be more or less self-governing in an area known as Jászság in which Jászberény developed into the regional, cultural and administrative center.
+Over the next two centuries they were assimilated into the Hungarian population; yet although their language disappeared, they preserved a distinct Jász identity.
+The Hungarian rulers granted the Jász people special privileges.
+Thus, the Jász were able to be more or less self-governing in an area known as Jászság in which Jászberény developed into the regional, cultural and administrative center.

-In the 16th–17th centuries, areas populated by the Jasz people were under Ottoman administration, but at the end of the 17th century they were recaptured and returned to the Kingdom of Hungary, which was then part of the Habsburg monarchy.
+In the 16th–17th centuries, areas populated by the Jász people were under Ottoman administration, but at the end of the 17th century they were recaptured and returned to the Kingdom of Hungary, which was then part of the Habsburg monarchy.
 Habsburg Emperor Leopold I sold the area to the Knights of the Teutonic Order.
 This saw the end of the privileged position of Jászberény.
-However, the Jasz people did not want to accept this situation and started to collect money with which they could buy their freedom.
+However, the Jász people did not want to accept this situation and started to collect money with which they could buy their freedom.
 By 1745, they had collected half a million Rhenish gold florins, a considerable sum for those days.
-However, in this time the famous 'Act of Redemption' took place: the Empress Maria Theresa restored the Jasz land and Jasz hereditary privileges.
-From this point onwards, Jaszberény flourished.
-The Jasz regional autonomy was preserved until the year 1876, when the area populated by the Jasz was administratively included into the Jász-Nagykun-Szolnok County.
+However, in this time the famous 'Act of Redemption' took place: the Empress Maria Theresa restored the Jász land and Jász hereditary privileges.
+From this point onwards, Jászberény flourished.
+The Jász regional autonomy was preserved until the year 1876, when the area populated by the Jász was administratively included into the Jász-Nagykun-Szolnok County.

-After dissolution of Austria-Hungary in 1918, areas populated by the Jasz people were included into an independent Hungary.
-Over a dozen settlements in the Great Hungarian Plain (e.g. the names Jászberény, Jászárokszállás, Jászfényszaru, Jászalsószentgyörgy) still include a link to the Jasz.
+After dissolution of Austria-Hungary in 1918, areas populated by the Jász people were included into an independent Hungary.
+Over a dozen settlements in the Great Hungarian Plain (e.g. the names Jászberény, Jászárokszállás, Jászfényszaru, Jászalsószentgyörgy) still include a link to the Jász.
 In 1995, the 250th Anniversary of the Act of Redemption was celebrated in Jászberény with the President of Hungary as guest of honor as well as with numerous foreign dignitaries.